SLKone/staging/_case-studies/North-America-Field-Analytics-and-Review-for-$1.2B-Oil-Field-Services-Organization.md

 - Conducted data analytics​
 - Conducted confirmatory interviews with the client team to align on root causes leading to underperformance​
 - Developed mitigation and prevention solutions to address root causes​
-- Created reporting capabilities to improve visibility into technician’s timesheets for proactive management of job schedules​
+- Created reporting capabilities to improve visibility into technician's timesheets for proactive management of job schedules​
 - Implemented late rescheduling fees to reverse high reschedule rates causing increased OT​
 - Redesigned process for equipment rental returns to eliminate late fees​
 - Identified equipment misuse; led cross-functional initiative to educate internal and external customers and implement misuse fees